ssenmosip/mosip-temp-documentation/Automated-Biometric-Identification-System-(ABIS)-Interface.md

 ![](_images/arch_diagrams/ABIS_middleware.png)

 - MOSIP will interact with ABIS only via message queues
-- JSON format will be used to for all control messages like INSERT, IDENTIFY etc... to interact with ABIS
+- JSON format will be used for all control messages like INSERT, IDENTIFY etc... to interact with ABIS
 - CBEFF XML format will be used to send biometrics data to ABIS (Please refer https://github.com/mosip/mosip/wiki/MOSIP-Biometric-Data-Specifications#cbeff-xml-format-sample for sample cbeff data)